Luke-Wilson/Mura-Docker-ELK-stack/README.md

 cd /usr/local/tomcat/logs/
 ```

-Manually enter a new line to a Catalina log using `echo`:
+Manually enter a new line to a Catalina log file using the `echo` command.
+It's a good idea to copy an existing line, and then change the section after the Java class, that way you are keeping the same structure that Logstash is expecting (as outlined in the `beats.conf` file):

 ```
 echo '21-May-2019 17:46:32.610 INFO [main] org.apache.catalina.startup.Catalina.start THIS IS A TEST ENTRY' >> catalina.2019-05-21.log
 ```

-Note: If you use Vim to do this, all lines will be resent to Logstash instead of just the new line.
+Note: We use `echo` instead of Vim here, because if you use Vim to do this, all lines will be resent to Logstash instead of just the new line.

 ### Map an index pattern to the serverlog index

 In Kibana, click on the Kibana icon in the top left corner.
-Then click "Index Patterns" under "Manage and Administer the Elastic Stack".
+Then, under "Manage and Administer the Elastic Stack", click "Index Patterns".

 Then you can create a `serverlogs-*` index pattern.